August 9, 2018

 In one of my psychology classes, we discussed this idea of the self-verification theory.

 This theory has helped me gain clarity about my past behaviors.
-My understanding of this concept is that it is a fear of giving up personal identity (whether that be a good or bad idea of self), that we merely sustain for reasons of coherency.
+My understanding of this concept is that it is a fear of giving up personal identity (whether that be a good or bad idea of self), that we merely sustain for reasons of coherence.
 Maintaining consistency in our roles (despite how detrimental it can be to our self-esteem), brings us an odd sense of comfort.
 These roles are a reliable state that our personalities will often retreat to, and this constant retraction can create inefficient cycles.

 Congruent to this year-long process of trying to write this letter, I found that Mark Manson wrote an article on procrastination and the relevance that it has to the self-verification theory (he quips by naming it Manson’s Law, but catch the 4th footnote).
 As I was reading the article for the first time, I really resonated with how much I had always identified with being a college drop-out (amongst several other unproductive titles).
-I, admittedly, use to fancy myself as a knowledgeable person, but I never wanted to test the reality of that insofar as to have to put effort into going back to school.
+I, admittedly, once fancied myself as a knowledgeable person, but I never wanted to test the reality of that insofar as to have to put effort into going back to school.
 Because, as it turns out, some of that work amounted to having to swallow the hard truth that I have lived a relatively uneducated life.

 My intelligence is debatable, but my ignorance is not.